South Africa’s first regulated broker-matcher

 Regulator Entity (Legal Name) Licence / Ref Region Notes

-FSCA Exness ZA (PTY) Ltd FSP 51024 South Africa Acts as intermediary (not a market maker / product issuer)
+FSCA Exness ZA (PTY) Ltd FSP 51024 South Africa SA-facing regulated entity

-FSA (Seychelles) Exness (SC) Ltd SD025 Seychelles Common offshore trading entity in many regions
+FSA (Seychelles) Exness (SC) Ltd SD025 Seychelles Often used for non-EEA onboarding

 CBCS Exness B.V.
-0003LSI Curaçao & Sint Maarten Securities Intermediary authorisation
+0003LSI Curaçao & Sint Maarten Used for selected jurisdictions outside the EEA

-CySEC Exness (Cy) Ltd 178/12 Cyprus (EU) Does not offer services to retail clients
+CySEC Exness (Cy) Ltd 178/12 Cyprus (EU) Exness states this entity does not offer services to retail clients; mainly relevant for non-retail/B2B.

-FCA Exness (UK) Ltd FRN 730729 United Kingdom Does not offer services to retail clients
+FCA Exness (UK) Ltd FRN 730729 United Kingdom Exness states this entity does not offer services to retail clients.

-CMA Exness (KE) Limited 162 Kenya Authorised as non-dealing online FX broker
+CMA Exness (KE) Limited 162 Kenya Licensed as a non-dealing online FX broker

 JSC Exness Limited Jordan Ltd 51905 Jordan Regulated by Jordan Securities Commission